emdros/emdros/win32/README.txt

 -------------

 SWIG is a wrapper interface generator for wrapping C and C++ for use with scripting languages.
-Currently, SWIG bindings for Python and Java are supported on Win32.
+Currently, SWIG bindings for Java and C# are supported on Windows.

 You do not need SWIG installed in order to use the SWIG bindings, since they have been pre-computed before distributing the Emdros